jyg/mob/README.md

 Native mode directly renders your pd patches but doesn't let you access to MobMuPlat enhanced gui features (grid, xy, xy multitouch, lcd panel, etc..), nor use of multiple pages.
 With [mob] you can, in a faster way than when using the MobMuPlat Java Editor.

-[mob] maps native pd-guis (hsv, vsl, hradio, vradio, toggle, bang) and text comments into mmp.widgets in the .mmp file.
+[mob] maps native pd-guis (hsv, vsl, hradio, vradio, toggle, bang, cnv, array) and text comments into mmp.widgets in the .mmp file.
 It comes with enhanced guis (mob/hfader, mob/button, mob/xy_slider, and, coming soon, mob/knob ...) that are also converted to mmp.widgets.

 [mob] comes with a RJDJ-based preset saving mechanism.